worldbank/wb-nlp-apps/README.md

 4. The cleaning script will store the cleaned data at `dir_clean`/`cleaning_config_id`/`file_name`.
 The `dir_clean` and `cleaning_config_id` are parameters that will need to be provided to the script.
 The `file_name` will be extracted from the `docs_metadata`.

-5. When you want to run a model, you need to first generate a valid configuration.
-This configuration must be uploaded to mongodb under the `nlp/model_config` collection.
+5. When you want to train a model, you need to first generate a valid configuration.
+This configuration must be uploaded to mongodb under the `nlp/models_config` collection.
+You can use the `/scripts/configs/load_configs_to_db.py` script to load the configuration into the database.

-6. After the config is uploaded, select which cleaned documents (defined by the `cleaning_config_id`) will be used.
-Also provide the `model_config_id` that will be used for the model.
+6. After the configuration is uploaded, select which cleaned documents (defined by the `cleaning_config_id`) will be used.
+Also provide the `models_config_id` that will be used for the model.

 ## Instruction for contributors